nd1012/wan24-Crypto-BC/README.md

 The Ed448 signature is context based, but currently only an empty byte array is being used as context data.
 Instead of a context you should use the purpose free text, which can be given to the signature methods of `wan24-Crypto`.

+XEd25519 and XEd448 convert the private Ed25519/448 key to X25519/448 for key
+exchange.
+The private key stores only the Ed25519/448 information, while the public key stores both, the Ed25519/448 and the X25519/448 informations (and therefor require a custom serialization format).
+You can derive Ed25519/448 private keys from a XEd25519/448 private key, and XEd25519/448 private keys from a Ed25519/448 private key.

+Using the `ToX25519/448PrivateKey` extension methods for the `Ed25519/448PrivateKeyParameters` a conversion to X25519/448 is possible now (if you want to use the Bouncy Castle API directly).

+**WARNING**: Different Ed25519/448 keys may convert to equal X25519/448 keys, so be aware of possible collisions!